Writing essays and longer answers at GCSE

 - an enhanced ability to support students in producing more formal texts

-- new techniques for approaching essay planning at KS4
+- new techniques for approaching essay and longer answer planning at KS4

-- an awareness of the importance of modality/ degrees of certainty in writing about literary texts, and techniques for helping students achieve this in their writing
+- an awareness of the importance of modality/ degrees of certainty in writing and techniques for helping students introduce modality into their writing

 The course offers: